ghislainv/deforestation-maps-Mada/README.md

 /
 Supplementary materials [![supplements](article/logo-zip.png "supplements")](article/Vieilledent2018-BiologicalConservation-SM.pdf)

+Results in the _Biological Conservation_ article have been updated up to year 2017.

 ## Reproducibility of the results

 The results of the study are fully reproducible running the R/GRASS script `deforestmap.R`.
 Data used for the analysis can be downloaded from the Cirad Dataverse repository: \[DOI: [10.18167/DVN1/2FP7LR](http://dx.doi.org/10.18167/DVN1/2FP7LR)\].

 ## Main outputs: forest cover and forest fragmentation maps

-Main outputs of the study, including Madagascar forest cover maps and forest fragmentation maps for the years 1953, 1973, 1990, 2000, 2005, 2010 and 2014 are available on the Cirad Dataverse repository: \[DOI: [10.18167/DVN1/AUBRRC](http://dx.doi.org/10.18167/DVN1/AUBRRC)\].
+Main outputs of the study, including Madagascar forest cover maps and forest fragmentation maps for the years 1953, 1973, 1990, 2000, 2005, 2010, 2015 and 2017 are available on the Cirad Dataverse repository: \[DOI: [10.18167/DVN1/AUBRRC](http://dx.doi.org/10.18167/DVN1/AUBRRC)\].

 ## File and folder description

-- `data`: folder including two tables with forest-cover and deforestation data from previous studies.
+- `data`: tables with forest-cover and deforestation data from previous studies.
-- `manuscript`: folder including all the files (in particular the `.Rnw` file) used to produce the manuscript.
+- `manuscript`: all the files (in particular the `.Rnw` file) used to produce the manuscript published in _Biological Conservation_.
-    - `manuscript/bib`: folder including bibliographic files (references and style).
+    - `manuscript/bib`: bibliographic files (references and style).
-    - `manuscript/figs`: folder including figures used in the manuscript.
+    - `manuscript/figs`: figures used in the manuscript.
-    - `manuscript/tabs`: folder including tables used in the manuscript.
+    - `manuscript/tabs`: tables used in the manuscript.
-- `outputs`: folder including outputs from the R script.
+- `outputs`: outputs from the R script.
-- `R`: folder including an R script to plot the forest cover change figure.
+- `R`: R script to plot the forest cover change figure.
+- `update_2017`: update with deforestation and forest fragmentation until 2017

 ## Dependencies